Orchestrated Robust Controller for Precision Control of Heavy-duty Hydraulic Manipulators: Introduction

-\subsection{Contributions}
+The aim of the current paper is to achieve a robust and high precision control law for generic 6-DoF HHMs consisting of anthropomorphic arm and spherical wrist.
+For doing so, the ORC scheme is proposed to consider compound input nonlinearities along with unmodeled uncertainties to achieve a robust and accurate tracking performance.

+\subsubsection{Contributions}

-In this study, compound input constraint, unknown model uncertainty, and unknown disturbance are considered in the VDC scheme to ensure the robustness and perfect performance of the controller.
-Altogether, this has given rise to the orchestrated robust controller: orchestrating all the local controllers at the rigid body and actuator subsystems that are equipped to achieve high-precision control.
-As such, the contributions of this study can be stated with their significance as follows: \begin{itemize} \item The compound input constraint model is considered in the modeling part and handled by designing a novel adaptive deadzone-backlash inverse controller.
+Considering all the above-mentioned issues, compound input nonlinearities, unknown model uncertainties, and unknown disturbances are incorporated into control law to ensure the robustness and perfect performance of the controller.
+Altogether, this has given rise to the ORC scheme: orchestrating all the local controllers at the rigid body and actuator subsystems that are equipped to achieve high-precision control.
+As such, the contributions of this study can be stated with their significance as follows: \begin{itemize} \item The compound input nonlinearities model is considered in the modeling part and handled by designing a novel adaptive deadzone-backlash inverse controller.
 The parametrizable part of the deadzone-backlash model is used to handle parameter uncertainties while the non-parametrizable part, which contains all the nonlinearities, is tackled by novel DRBFNNs.
-In addition, DRBFNNs are employed to estimate unknown model uncertainties and unknown disturbances in actuator and rigid body subsystems. \item Taking the presented orchestrated robust controller into account along with the complexity of the system, semi-global uniformly ultimate boundedness (SGUUB) is achieved for the first time for VDC.
-This is a significant contribution, since achieving such stability is mathematically challenging because of the existence of VPFs and the fact that VDC deals with each subsystem. \item The results are experimentally validated using a 6-DoF commercial hydraulic manipulator, shown in Fig. \ref{Fig Hiab objects}.
-This is another significance of the presented paper.
-Although in \cite{deng2022neural,yang2022neural} neural adaptive controllers are designed for hydraulic manipulators, only simulation results of a 2-DoF robot were provided. \end{itemize}
+In addition, DRBFNNs are employed to estimate unknown model uncertainties and unknown disturbances in actuator and rigid body subsystems. \item Taking the presented ORC into account along with the complexity of the system, semi-global uniformly ultimate boundedness (SGUUB) is achieved for the first time for VDC.
+Establishing such stability in the context of VDC is mathematically challenging; however, it is a crucial step in ensuring the robustness of the proposed method for real-world applications, marking another significant contribution. \item The results are experimentally validated using a 6-DoF commercial hydraulic manipulator, shown in Fig. \ref{Fig Hiab objects}.
+This is another significance of the presented paper, which showcases the reliability and universality of the proposed method in real-world industrial application. \end{itemize}

 The rest of the paper is organized as follows.
 Section II expresses the fundamental mathematics of the VDC approach along with the essential lemmas and definitions utilized in this paper.
 Section III describes the modeling of the rigid body subsystem, whereas in Section IV, the details of the proposed controller are expressed.
 The low-level control design procedure for the hydraulic actuator is provided in Section V. The stability of the entire system under the proposed approach is proved in Section VI.
 The experimental and simulation results are provided in Section VII, and the validity of the stability and control results are verified.
 Finally, Section VIII concludes this study.